lucianoscabora/bees-brewery/README.md

 Tried to organize everything, specially components by separating them into folders to be easily accessible and understandable.

-# How to access the project
+# How to view the project

 After downloading the whole project, open on vscode and run those 2 lines below: